vancouvercodingschool/code-102-guide/curriculum/class-06/demo/README.md

 1. Have the class navigate you through adding a second dynamic component to your site.

 Some ideas:
-- Prompt for username, and show it in a greeting.
+- Prompt for user's name, and show it in a greeting.
 - Prompt for age or birthdate, and show selective content based on age
 - Prompt for the user's city or state, and, for certain values, give specific info (Ranking?
 Weather guess?).